You Google your company and BAM! Everything changes. How is this affecting prospects? Are sales ...

 With latent semantic analysis (LSA), search engines can automate the process of establishing what a Web page is really about.
 Google has been investigating the use and integration of LSA into its algorithm to recognize certain text patterns and improve the quality of its massive indexing database.
 Search engine optimization (SEO) professionals have observed that Google's use of LSA in its search algorithm could mean that the company is looking to separate content words from functional words and assigning values to them, thus changing the search engine landscape.

-Libel is an unlawful activity that consists in the communication or publication of falsehoods and slander against an individual, a brand or an organization.
+Libel is an unlawful activity that consists of the communication or publication of falsehoods and slander against an individual, a brand or an organization.

 Online libel and defamation on the Internet are malicious acts that unfortunately increase in occurrence as the World Wide Web reaches more households and businesses.
 The Internet has become a hotbed of defamation due to the ease of online publishing and the different methods used by perpetrators to conceal their identity.